ljw1004/replay/SampleProjects/Methods/methods.md

 }
 ```

-Try changing the name of the function to `GetSampleText`.
+Try changing the name of the above function from `GetText` to `GetSampleText`.
 You have to change both
 the place where you *invoke* the function, and the place where you *declare* it.
-Try changing it to return an integer.
+Try changing it to return the integer (`int`) `53` instead of the `string` `"in a function..."`.

 <br/>

-When we write a function, we always want to test what it's doing.
-Here's how:
+When we write a function, we always want to test that it's doing the right thing.
+Here's how we might test the above function:

 ```csharp
 [Fact, AutoRun]